HR Effectiveness: What It Is, and How To Measure It

 2. Understand the impact and overall value of HR

 Have you ever wondered just how much HR impacts your organization?
 Measuring HR effectiveness provides a clear view of its value and its contribution to the organization.
-It is also the best way to measure HR performance and find the strengths but also the areas that could use a little improvement.
+It’s also the best way to measure HR performance and find the strengths but also the areas that could use a little improvement.

 3. Inform workforce planning

 Once you understand the impact your human resources department has on your organization, you can use that knowledge to prepare your workforce for the future.
-You’ll be able to identify skill gaps, focus on succession planning and internal hiring options, create better retention strategies, and more.

 How to measure HR effectiveness?

+To measure HR effectiveness, you’ll need to look at some key performance indicators (KPIs).
+The exact KPIs you choose might vary slightly depending on your goals and your company.
 For instance, a larger company could include internal mobility among these KPIs.
 But these numbers could mean little for a small start-up that has only been in business for a few years.

-Key indicators of HR effectiveness include, but are not limited to,
+Key indicators of HR effectiveness include, but are not limited to:

 7 metrics to measure HR effectiveness